pixelsdb/pixels/pixels-cache/README.md

 cache.schema=pixels
 # which table to be cached
 cache.table=test_105
-# lease ttl must be larger than heartbeat period
-lease.ttl.seconds=20
-# heartbeat period must be larger than 0
-heartbeat.period.seconds=10
-# set to false if storage.scheme is S3
+# set to true if cache.storage.scheme is a locality sensitive storage such as hdfs
-enable.absolute.balancer=true
+cache.absolute.balancer.enabled=true
 # set to true to enable pixels-cache
 cache.enabled=true
 # set to true to read cache without memory copy
 cache.read.direct=true

+# heartbeat lease ttl must be larger than heartbeat period
+heartbeat.lease.ttl.seconds=20
+# heartbeat period must be larger than 0
+heartbeat.period.seconds=10
 ```
-The above values are a good default setting for each node to cache up-to 64GB data of table `pixels.test_105` stored on HDFS.
+The above values are a good default setting for each node to cache up-to 64GB data of table `pixels.test_105` stored on `HDFS`.
 Change the `cache.schema`, `cache.table`, and `cache.storage.scheme` to cache a different table that is stored in a different storage system.

 On each worker node, create and mount an in-memory file system with 65GB capacity: